-Following the latest government guidance, community rooms in Independent Living Centres have been closed.
+- Following the latest government guidance, community rooms in Independent Living Centres will remain closed.
 Laundry facilities can be used, but only one person is allowed in the laundry room at any time.

-In order to protect vulnerable and older adults we have replaced our daily physical visits with phone calls.
-A number of wardens will continue to conduct essential health, safety and well-being checks at our Independent Living Schemes, but will not normally be based at the office in a scheme.
+- In order to protect vulnerable and older adults we have replaced our daily physical visits with phone calls.
+Wardens will continue to conduct essential health, safety and well-being checks at our Independent Living Schemes, but will not normally be based at the office in a scheme.